GScalzo21/BLOG/prevention-is-essential-but-recovery-is-survival-rethinking-cyber-strategy-in-2025.md

 ## Attackers Don’t Just Want In — They Want to Burn It Down

-Cyberattacks in 2025 have evolved.
-Hackers aren't just stealing files anymore; they're encrypting everything — production systems, backup infrastructure, even disaster recovery pipelines.

-We're not talking about opportunistic malware anymore.
-These actors are calculated.
-They know your backups are your safety net, and they're cutting the net before you even jump.
+Cyberattacks in 2025 aren’t just about data theft anymore—they’ve escalated into full-blown destruction.
+Hackers are targeting everything: production systems, backups, even disaster recovery environments.
+They're not just after information; they’re aiming to cripple entire operations.
+We’re no longer dealing with random malware or drive-by attacks.
+These threat actors are strategic.
+They know your backups are your last line of defense, and their goal is to eliminate them before you ever hit restore.

-Smith put it well:
+As Smith put it:
-> “They’re not just breaking into your house — they’re stealing the spare key and torching the escape plan.”
+“They’re not just breaking into your house—they’re stealing the spare key and torching the escape plan.”

-That’s the world we’re operating in.
-And if you're part of a blue team, an incident response team, or even learning the ropes like I am — that should make you pause.
+That kind of calculated aggression should give anyone in cybersecurity a reason to pause.
+Whether you’re leading a blue team, managing incident response, or still learning the ropes like I am, the message is clear: traditional defenses aren’t enough.
+You need layered resilience, airtight recovery plans, and constant readiness for when—not if—the worst happens.

 ---